 Here’s an alternative approach, which can help you retain your clients and attract massively more referrals too.

-An opportunity to disappoint or to shine
+The extra mile: An opportunity to disappoint or to shine

-Think about it: When a restaurant stops serving at 2:30pm and you arrive at 2:33pm, to be told they can’t serve you, what they really mean is that they won’t serve you.
+Think about it: When a restaurant stops serving lunch at 2:30pm and you arrive at 2:33pm, to be told they can’t serve you, what they really mean is that they won’t serve you.
 They can serve you.
 However, they’ve chosen not to serve you… not to go the extra mile.
-By pointing to a sign that says they stop serving food at 2:30pm, the service provider has an excuse not to try.
+By pointing to a sign that says they stop serving lunch at 2:30pm, the service provider has an excuse not to try.